Los Angeles weather: Second storm brings another round of rain, mountain snow to SoCal

-LOS ANGELES - Keep your umbrella handy for the rest of the week.
-A second in a trio of storms is approaching Southern California and is expected to bring another round of rain Tuesday night into Wednesday morning.
+Keep your umbrella handy for the rest of the week.
+The second in a trio of storms brought another round of rain Tuesday night to Southern California.

 What we know: